Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Plush fabric demands more maintenance discipline
+• Plush fabric needs more maintenance discipline

 Pros & Cons